Shahbodshs/Sentiment-Analysis/README.md

 ## Update 1(10/6/2024):
-I have created a better model with mre accuracy, but it still has potential for improvements, but the file having the name update-1 is the newer version for now.
+I have created a better model with more accuracy, but it still has potential for improvements, but the file having the name update-1 is the newer version for now.